0xSero/partisia-docs/docs/node-operations/register-your-node.md

 Follow the on-screen instructions and you should now be registered.

+???+ note

-**NOTE:** You can update your information from the Register Transaction by doing a new registration transaction.
+    You can update your information from the Register Transaction by doing a new registration transaction.

 Then you need to verify that the account key you have in the `config.json` file matches the blockchain address you've used in your KYC/KYB.